-- 74 The disclosures below apply in addition to those in Ind AS 17.
-In accordance with Ind AS 17, the owner of an investment property provides lessors' disclosures about leases into which it has entered.
-An entity that holds an investment property under a finance lease provides lessees' disclosures for finance leases and lessors' disclosures for any operating leases into which it has entered. - 75 An entity shall disclose: - (a) its accounting policy for measurement of investment property. - (b) [Refer Appendix 1] - (c) when classification is difficult (see paragraph 14), the criteria it uses to distinguish investment property from owner-occupied property and from property held for sale in the ordinary course of business. - (d) [Refer Appendix 1] - (e) the extent to which the fair value of investment property (as measured or disclosed in the financial statements) is based on a valuation by an independent valuer who holds a recognised and relevant professional qualification and has recent experience in the location and category of the investment property being valued.
-If there has been no such valuation, that fact shall be disclosed.
+- 74 22The disclosures below apply in addition to those in Ind AS 116.
+In accordance with Ind AS 116, the owner of an investment property provides lessors' disclosures about leases into which it has entered.
+A lessee that holds an investment property as a righ-of-use asset provides lessees' disclosures as required by Ind AS 116 and lessors' disclosures as required by Ind AS 116 for any operating leases into which it has entered. - 75 An entity shall disclose: - (a) its accounting policy for measurement of investment property. - (b) [Refer Appendix 1] - (c) when classification is difficult (see paragraph 14), the criteria it uses to distinguish investment property from owner-occupied property and from property held for sale in the ordinary course of business. - (d) [Refer Appendix 1] - (e) the extent to which the fair value of investment property (as measured or disclosed in the financial statements) is based on a valuation by an independent valuer who holds a recognised and relevant professional qualification and has recent experience in the location and category of the investment property being valued.
+If there has been no such valuation, that fact shall be disclosed. - (f) the amounts recognised in profit or loss for: - (i) rental income from investment property; - (ii) direct operating expenses (including repairs and maintenance) arising from investment property that generated rental income during the period; and - (iii) direct operating expenses (including repairs and maintenance) arising from investment property that did not generate rental income during the period.